Illustration

 Championship Events• Uphill Mountain Running• Classic Up & Down Mountain Running• U20 Classic Up & Down• Short Trail• Long Trail

 The World Mountain and Trail Running Championships (WMTRC) is the leading global event for mountain and trail running, held every two years under the guidance of World Athletics and partner organizations.
-The 2025 edition in Canfranc-Pirineos, Spain, will welcome 1,700 athletes from 70+ countries to race across technical, high-elevation courses in the Aragonese Pyrenees.
+1,700 athletes from 70+ countries racing across technical, high-elevation courses.
 The event celebrates both athletic excellence and the cultural and environmental richness of the region.
 The WMTRC is organized every two years.

 • Illustration